chadblack/Inquisition2025/calendar.md

 READ:

 * Homza, Lu Ann.
 2008. *The Spanish Inquisition, 1478-1614*.
 Hackett Publishing.
 Documents 1 & 2, pages 1-12.
 * Chuchiak, John.
-"The Various Stages and Procudures in a Typical Inquisition Trial," Pp. 33-52 in *The Inquisition in New Spain, 1536-1820*.
+"The Various Stages and Procedures in a Typical Inquisition Trial," Pp. 33-52 in *The Inquisition in New Spain, 1536-1820*.
 Johns Hopkins Press.

 ## Week 4: The "Judiazing Heresy"